 Artist Statement and Mini-Portfolio

-I have been exploring the interplay of wine (and spirits and beer) and the human experience since I began the WSET program.
-Text-based wine blogs were common and didn't hold my interest.
-As I advanced in WSET the Diploma required considerable reading, so I began a visual wine blog.
-Learning to construct technically correct tasting notes is necessary for every wine professional, but reading them did not inspire me.
-As a result, I created, invented, and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
+I have been exploring the interplay of wine (and spirits and beer) and the human experience since I began WSET.
+Text-based wine blogs were documenting wine palates, but didn't explore our relationship with wine.
+I began a visual wine blog to explore issues that the WSET material didn't touch.
+Eventually, I created and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
 The original blog (see '170 More Illustrations' menu button above) also includes cartoons and comics on wine/spirits politics, wine/spirits culture, and wine/spirits history, none of which are done by anyone in the wine world.

 Wine, beer, and spirits cross paths with us throughout history and on every conceivable platform of life; but there is scant conceptual or visual exploration of it.
 The modern wine world is full of artless photographs, and representations of vineyards, bottles, and glasses.
 The best examples of 'wine art' are by artists who are not wine-knowledgeable but have been supported by important wineries.